As we get into the Fall months, it’s time to get out the soup recipes and cozy up with a mug of roasted butternut squash and curry soup.

 Butternut squash is loaded with Vitamins A and C, which support clear skin and your immune system.
 It also contains potassium, manganese, and magnesium.

 Ginger offers anti-inflammatory benefits, aids in digestion, and supports a healthy immune system.
+In fact, it’s so good, you may want to eat a little ginger every day.

 Garlic may help lower cholesterol levels when consumed daily, and has been shown to exhibit antibacterial, antiviral, and anti-inflammatory properties.